 White noise, lullabies or a relaxing bird song will soothe your child to sleep at one of five volume settings.
 You can also turn on a light projection of colorful stars on the wall or ceiling to give baby something magical to focus on while drifting off to sleep.
-This cuddly owl can sit on a bookshelf or dresser or attaches to a stroller or the outside of the crib.
+The Bubzi Co Soothing Sleep Owl can sit on a bookshelf or dresser or attaches to a stroller or the outside of the crib.
 Pop out the music box when it's time to clean the owl.

 Lullabies and a Light Show

 This sweet fox nightlight, the Infantino Go Gaga Musical Soother & Night Light Projector, plays soothing melodies or nature sounds for 20 minutes to help baby fall asleep and tune out other noises.
 You can also add a light show that displays slowly drifting colorful stars and clouds on the wall.
 Choose one or both, depending on what your child enjoys.
 For added comfort, the baby fox nightlight can be removed and placed in bed.